andrwsalcdo/jquery-meetup-api/README.md

 ## jquery Meetup

-Used jQuery & the Meetup API to display some members of a local Javascript Meetup Group.
+Used jQuery & the Meetup API to display all members of a local Javascript Meetup Group.
-Display the Member's photo and name, while displaying the description of the group.
+Display the group's description with every member's name & photo.

 Wanted to review $ajax and jquery.